Configuring the student profile

 8. When you have a layout you want to keep, click Save current display options.

-9. Type a name for this combination (e.g. “Year 9 Coaching Session”) and press OK.
+9. Type a name for the combination (for example “Year 9 Coaching Session”) and press OK.

-10. Your saved layout combination now appears in the orange list for quick recall.
+10. Your saved layout now appears in the orange list for quick recall later.

-Tip: The orange list of saved profile combinations is shared with everyone at your school.
-Get together as a team to agree on common profile layouts and give them clear names so all staff can find and use them.
+Tip: The orange list of saved layouts is shared with everyone at your school.
+Get together as a team to agree on common profile layouts and give them clear names, so all staff can find and use the same views.

 Training Video